tc39/proposal-source-phase-imports/README.md

-For WebAssembly, imports and exports for WebAssembly modules often require custom inspection and wrapping in order to be set up correctly, which typically requires manual instantiation work that would not necessarily be straightforward or possible under the proposed host [ESM integration][wasm-esm] proposal.
+For WebAssembly, imports and exports for WebAssembly modules often require custom inspection and wrapping in order to be set up correctly, which typically requires manual fetch and instantiation work that is not provided for in the current host [ESM integration][wasm-esm] proposal.

 Supporting module reflections syntactically as a new import form creates a primitive that can extend the static, security and tooling benefits of modules